On the Incompatibility of Special Relativity and Quantum Mechanics: EPR correlations and causality

 \n where $I$ is the identity endomorphism of $\Psi$.
 Therefore the probability that the measurement of $S_3$ on the second particle be $\hbar/2$ is \(p_{S_3} (\hbar/2/\rho_2) = \tr (\rho_2 \Pi) \), where $\Pi$ is the orthogonal projector on the first vector of the basis $(\psiu, \psid)$.
 In this basis

 \n thus \(p_{S_3} (\hbar/2/\rho_2) = 1/2 = p_{S_3} (-\hbar/2/\rho_2)\).
 Such is the situation {\sl before and after} any measurement on the first particle has been performed.
-This shows -- so it is claimed -- that nothing has happened in Bob's laboratory as a consequence of Alice's experiment.\footnote{``Although the three situations -- before the experiment, after the $s_z$ experiment, and after the $s_x$ experiment -- have different descriptions in terms of states of the positron, they all have the same statistical operator, and there is no observable difference between them.
+This shows -- so it is claimed -- that nothing has happened in Bob's laboratory as a consequence of Alice's experiment (note that it does not matter whether Alice and Bob's measurement events have a timelike, lightlike, or spacelike separation!)\footnote{``Although the three situations -- before the experiment, after the $s_z$ experiment, and after the $s_x$ experiment -- have different descriptions in terms of states of the positron, they all have the same statistical operator, and there is no observable difference between them.
 Thus there is no observable action at a distance between the experiment on the electron and the distant positron; in particular, it is not possible to use the EPR experiment to send information faster than light.'' (\cite{su88}, p.
 195)}

-The reason why this reply is unsatisfactory is that it does not tell the whole story.\footnote{The following counter-reply may be regarded essentially as a `Bohmian' formalization of the argument contained in Einstein's 1948 paper (\cite{ei48}).}
+The reason why this reply is unsatisfactory is that it does not tell the whole story.\footnote{The following counter-reply may be regarded essentially as a `Bohmian' formalization of the argument contained in Einstein's 1948 paper \cite{ei48}.}

-In fact if Alice measures $S_3$ on the first particle and obtains (for instance) $-\hbar/2$, then the state of the combined system collapses from $[\psi]$ to $[\psi']$ where $\psi':= \psid\ot\psiu$, and this is a pure state.
+In fact if Alice measures $S_3$ on the first particle and obtains (for instance) $-\hbar/2$, then the state of the combined system collapses from $[\psi]$ to $[\psi']$ where $\psi':= \psid\ot\psiu$, and {\sl this is a pure state}.
 In particular, the statistical operator of the second particle becomes

 \n whence it follows

 \n that is, the probability that the second particle has $x^3$-spin equal to $\hbar/2$ is 1 (as it must be, since the total spin is zero).
 In other terms, {\sl the mixed state of the second particle has been changed}, with a corresponding, dramatic change in the probability of measuring a positive $x^3$-spin.
 Therefore, the orthodox interpretation can only be held by assuming that an instantaneous change in the mixed state of the second particle has occurred simultaneously with the spin measurement on the first particle.
 This is indeed a `spooky action at distance' (\S 2), and is adumbrated in Bohr's distinction between a ``mechanical disturbance'' and ``{\sl an influence on the very conditions which define the possible types of predictions regarding the future behavior of the system}'' (\cite{bohr35}, p.
 700, italics in the original).